 We have a duty of care to ensure that all in our community are protected from any dangers of being potentially or actually radicalised.

-All of our pupils are given information on staying safe in the school and the wider community, they are told about appropriate behaviour in terms of their day to day conduct and when using technology in line with our Safe Use of the Internet and E-Safety Policy.
+All of our pupils are given information on staying safe in the school and the wider community, they are told about appropriate behaviour in terms of their day-to-dayconduct and when using technology in line with our Online Safety Policy.

 At Date Valley School we take seriously any inappropriate or concerning behaviour and will work with other agencies if and when required.